fasterit/stikked-fit/README.md

 -------------

 * A web server: Apache, Lighttpd, Nginx, Cherokee.
-* A database: MySQL, Postgres.
+* A database: MySQL / MariaDB, Postgres.
 OR a writable folder on your filesystem for SQLite.
-* PHP version 5.6 or newer is recommended.
+* PHP version 7.0 or newer is required.
 * PHP-GD for the creation of QR-codes.